BCS1194/traffic-parallelization-analysis/README.txt

   Make sure that both Traffic.jl and Simulator.jl are in the same directory that you call the REPL from.

+  ---

+  To run the Julia version with visuals, enter the following instead of include("Simulator.jl"):

+    include("Simulator_Visual.jl")

+  This version requires a package that will be downloaded when running for the first time.
+This requires some additional disk space.

 ----------------------------  C Information  ---------------------------